 Read time: 2 min

 It’s fitting that Stendhal syndrome, which causes sufferers to grow faint at an overwhelming concentration of beauty, is more commonly known as Florence syndrome.
 Here you can see the world’s most iconic sights: the Santa Croce, Piazza della Signoria, Palazzo Vecchio and Brunelleschi’s Dome.
 Small surprise that UNESCO declared the city a World Heritage Site in 1982.

-But the delights of the so-called Athens of Italy extend far beyond museums.
-It’s a cosmopolitan metropolis with a cultural scene that embraces opera, classical music and contemporary art.
+The birthplace of the Italian Renaissance, Florence oozes historic, artistic and cultural allure.
+It was the stomping ground of Da Vinci, Michelangelo, Dante and Galileo.
+Pieces by Raphael and Titian line the galleries.
+It’s also a cosmopolitan metropolis with a cultural scene that embraces opera, classical music and contemporary art.
 Even stalwarts such as the Uffizi—famously the home of Botticelli’s Birth of Venus—now has a Modern Art Gallery.